Linear Regression by Gibbs Sampling

 For questions, comments, requests, problems, etc. use the GitHub issues.

 LRGS for Python is currently in alpha.
-It has not been fully vetted, and some features of the R version are not implemented (see VERSION.md).
+It has not been vetted for all possible combinations of univariate/multivariate covariates and responses.
+Some features of the R version are not implemented, in particular the Dirichlet process prior.

-Download lrgs/lrgs.py and put it somewhere on your PYTHONPATH.
+Download lrgs/ and put it somewhere on your PYTHONPATH.
 You will need to have the numpy and scipy packages installed.

 Usage and Help